funvill/funvill.github.io/_posts/2010-01-25-one-big-chicken.md

 Sexy Siamese Sailors sailing the seven seas
 Echoing egotists echoing egotistical ecstasies
-Naughty Knocked up Nuns navigating the nigerian desert towards the nunnery fig pluckers plucking figs, I€™m not a fig plucker or a fig pluckers son but I€™ll pluck figs until the fig plucking€™s done!
+Naughty Knocked up Nuns navigating the nigerian desert towards the nunnery fig pluckers plucking figs, I&quot;m not a fig plucker or a fig pluckers son but I&quot;ll pluck figs until the fig plucking&quot;s done!

 I have played this game many times.
 Not many people ever get past 5.
 It's a good way to start the night.
 You could also make up your own phrases, comment with any suggestions that you might have.